3Shain/algebraic-effects-ts/README.md

   // K is for continuation (which is a computation!)

   // this is optional, if you don't modify the return value
-  // NB: you should always return a "computation" in js functions instead of arbitary js value. return(value: T) {
+  // NB: you should always return a "computation" in js functions instead of arbitrary js value. return(value: T) {
     return ret(value);
   }

   // assume myEffect is already declared and
-  // `MyEffectPayloadType` as well as `MyEffectResumtType` are defined somewhere myEffect(payload: MyEffectPayloadType, k: (r:MyEffectResumtType) => K) {
+  // `MyEffectPayloadType` as well as `MyEffectResumeType` are defined somewhere myEffect(payload: MyEffectPayloadType, k: (r:MyEffectResumeType) => K) {
     // ... effect implementation
     return k(doSomethingWith(payload));
-    // technically speaking this example is identical to just call a function... not a very good demostration }
+    // technically speaking this example is identical to just call a function... not a very good demonstration }
 }
 ```